Norwegian campaign: Allied plans

 With the end of the Winter War, the Allies determined that any occupation of Norway or Sweden would likely do more harm than good, possibly driving the neutral countries into an alliance with Germany.
 However, the new French prime minister, Paul Reynaud, took a more aggressive stance than his predecessor and wanted some form of action taken against Germany.
 Churchill was a strong agitator for action in Scandinavia because he wanted to cut Germany off from Sweden and push the Scandinavian countries to side with the United Kingdom.
 This initially involved a 1939 plan to penetrate the Baltic with a naval force.
 This was soon changed to a plan involving the mining of Norwegian waters to stop iron ore shipments from Narvik and provoke Germany into attacking Norway, where it could be defeated by the Royal Navy.

-It was agreed to utilize Churchill's naval mining plan, Operation Wilfred, designed to remove the sanctuary of the Leads and force transport ships into international waters, where the Royal Navy could engage and destroy them.
+It was agreed to use Churchill's naval mining plan, Operation Wilfred, designed to remove the sanctuary of Norway's coastal waterways and force transport ships into international waters, where the Royal Navy could engage and destroy them.
 Accompanying this would be Plan R 4, an operation where, upon almost certain German counteraction to Operation Wilfred, the Allies would then proceed to occupy Narvik, Trondheim, Bergen, and Stavanger.
 The planners hoped that the operation would not provoke the Norwegians to resist the Allies with armed force.

 The Allies disagreed over the additional Operation Royal Marine, where mines would also be placed in the Rhine River.
 While the British supported this operation, the French vetoed it for three months since they also depended on the Rhine and feared German air raids on their aircraft and munitions factories.
 Because of this delay, Operation Wilfred, originally scheduled for 5 April, was delayed until 8 April when the British agreed to undertake the Norwegian operations separately from those on the continent.